Longitudinal Immigration Database (IMDB)

 Data sources and methodology

-A person is included in the Longitudinal Immigration Database if he or she obtained permanent resident status or a non-permanent resident permit since 1980 and filed at least one tax return since 1982.
+A person is included in the Longitudinal Immigration Database if he or she obtained permanent resident status since 1980 and filed at least one tax return since 1982.

 This survey is a census with a longitudinal design.

 Data are extracted from administrative files.

 The immigration micro-data go through a series of edits prior to linkage to ensure that there are no duplicate records and that no data mandatory for matching is missing.
 Logical edits, range edits and content edits are used at this stage to improve the data quality of the files.
 After the linkage, extreme values and missing information necessary for derivations are identified.
 SAS software is used for these processes.

 A series of diagnostic tables is produced after each update to evaluate the quality of the match.
 These provide historical trend comparisons of counts with previous years by key characteristics.
 Coverage rates are produced to assess the success of the matching process.

 Statistics Canada is prohibited by law from releasing any data which would divulge information obtained under the Statistics Act that relates to any identifiable person, business or organization without the prior knowledge or the consent in writing of that person, business or organization.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 As necessary, data are suppressed or rounded to prevent direct or residual disclosure of identifiable data.

 The use of the IMDB is subject to the normal privacy and confidentiality constraints to prevent the release of personal information.
 Micro-records are not released to users and all aggregate statistics are subject to suppression or rounding.

 The IMDB combines an administrative Immigrant Landing File (ILF) and a Non-Permanent Resident File (NRF) with the T1 Family File (T1FF) through exact matching record linkage techniques.
-The overall linkage rate for the ILF-T1FF is approximately 87%.
-The linkage rate for the NRF-T1FF is 48%.
+The overall linkage rate for the ILF-T1FF is approximately 89%.

 Details on data accuracy for information from the T1FF may be consulted under the T1FF entry (record number 4105).